The Kids’ Cancer Project welcomes the Australian Government’s announcement of $10.8 million to childhood cancer in the 2017-2018 Budget.

 - An additional $1.4m to fast track international research collaborations, including support for new clinical trials led by the Australia New Zealand Children’s Haematology and Oncology Group (ANZCHOG), including support for diagnostic profiling.

-“The investment will be directed to funding clinical research and trials.
-The Kids’ Cancer Project is committed to this too and we will continue to fund the breakthroughs that can be made in finding less harmful treatments and better outcomes for the hundreds of Australian children diagnosed with cancer each year,” said Owen Finegan, Chief Executive of The Kids’ Cancer Project.
+“The investment will be directed to funding clinical research and trials," said Owen Finegan, Chief Executive of The Kids’ Cancer Project.
+"This is something our own organisation is committed to, and we will continue to fund the breakthroughs that can be made in finding less harmful treatments and better outcomes for the hundreds of Australian children diagnosed with cancer each year,” he said.

-“We also look forward to continuing our collaboration with Cancer Australia moving forward on projects they will be leading.
-As announced in December 2016, The Kids’ Cancer Project committed $600,000 to Cancer Australia’s PdCCRS over three years.
-This has led to an investment of $1,800,000 into research projects in Neuroblastoma, brain tumours (DIPG and 2 X Medulloblastoma) and leukaemia.
-“The increase in federal funding will continue this initial work of The Kids’ Cancer Project and ANZCHOG to further fast track international research collaborations of childhood cancers in Australia,” said Mr Finegan.
+“The increase in federal funding will continue this initial work of The Kids’ Cancer Project and ANZCHOG to further fast track international research collaborations of childhood cancers in Australia,” said Finegan.

 The additional Government funding announced in the Federal Budget on 9 May 2017 will fast track the diagnosis, treatment, management and analysis of childhood cancer to improve outcomes for all childhood cancers including low survival cancers.

 - $5m provided under the Medical Research Future Fund in its first year to improve outcomes for children and young people undergoing treatment for cancer.